When you don’t want a lover but want a person who is also your best friend.

 But finding that person is scary.

-That’s why I don’t want something perfect.
+That’s why I don’t want anything perfect.
 And why I don’t want a lover.
 I want a best friend.

 I want someone I can be completely myself around.
 I want to wake up in the morning, hair all sleepy and messy around my face, makeup off, baggy t-shirt on, and not feel like I have to be anything I’m not.